activatedgeek/blog/site/contents/meta/sys/stack.md

 The website is deployed on [Netlify](https://www.netlify.com) and the domain registrar is [GoDaddy](https://godaddy.com).
-Simple and private analytics are powered by [Cloudflare Web Analytics](https://www.cloudflare.com/web-analytics/).
+Simple and private analytics are powered by [GoatCounter](https://www.goatcounter.com).
 Uptime is monitored via [UptimeRobot](https://uptimerobot.com). [short.io](https://short.io) is used occasionally for URL aliases.
 The nameservers are hosted on [Cloudflare](https://www.cloudflare.com).